CTask1/Sepulcher/docs/README.md

 There are three options for building to be used in different cases:

 - `Build (Debug)` should be used when making frequent changes.
 This uses unity files to speed up the build process.
 - `Build (Debug Full)` should be used when tracking down specific issues.
-This does not use unity files so it is slower than the basic debug option but it gives more information.
+This does not use unity files so it is slower than the basic debug option, but it gives more information.
 - `Build (Release)` should be used when all code works properly.
 This uses unity files.